Culture of Israel: Roman Judea

-During the Roman rule, some theaters were built in Judea, located in places such as Caesarea, Beth Shean and Jerusalem.
-The theater in Caesarea Maritima was built by Herod the Great and had a seating capacity of about 4000 seats in its final stage.
-Another theater, in Bet Shean, was built in the end of the 2nd century CE with a capacity of 7000 seats.
+During the Roman rule, some theatres were built in Judea, located in places such as Caesarea, Beth Shean and Jerusalem.
+The theatre in Caesarea Maritima was built by Herod the Great and had a seating capacity of about 4000 seats in its final stage.
+Another theatre, in Bet Shean, was built in the end of the 2nd century CE with a capacity of 7000 seats.